unemployable/Golf-Mk5-RCD330-CAN-Filter/README.md

 0x635 [3] 0x00 0x00 <B>0xfd</B><BR>

 I found 0xfe & 0xff actually made the display dim, 0xfd seems to be the max.<BR>
-It is now so bright, I am running the RCD330 in its "darkest" screen setting.<BR>
-I will probably change it to 0xdc in the next version.
+As 0xfd was fairly bright, this version changes it to 0xdc.

 All other 0x635 messages are sent through unchanged, so the variable dash back light adjustment still works on the RCD330:<BR>
 0x635 [3] <B>0xNN</B> 0x00 0x00 (where <B>0xNN</B> varies from 0x1d to 0x62)<BR>